nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/electronic_text/04_digital_cutup_revisited/index.md

 ## Structure in a poem

 I wanted to highlight the structure of one of the texts produced.
-This a good example of how the random tabs can change how the reading.
+This a good example of how the random tabs can effect the reading of the produced text.

 Although you could read this left to right, because of things like proximity, I feel like I should read the terms on the left as one block and the sentences on the right separately.